 Playing against hard hitters in tennis can be intimidating.
 There will always be players who hit bigger than you and are more consistent.
-However, you'll find at all levels, there are players who take a lot of big swings and are not always pinpoint accurate and can only hit one or two balls in the court in a row.
+However, there are players at all levels who take a lot of big swings, but are not always pinpoint accurate, and can only hit one or two balls in the court in a row.

 When battling a big hitter there are things you can do to throw your opponent off of their groove to try to neutralize their power.
-There are also things you can do to prepare to return the hard hit strokes if you're not comfortable doing so.
+There are also ways to prepare to return the hard strokes if you're not comfortable doing so.

 There's no need to match a big hitter's power with your own.
-Most of the big hitters like it when their opponent hits the ball hard because it helps them generate power as well.
-If you try to match power for power and that is not your normal game plan you'll fall right into the hands of your opponent.
+Most big hitters like it when their opponent hits the ball hard, because it helps them generate power as well.
+If you try to match power for power and that is not your normal game plan, you'll fall right into the hands of your opponent.

 Take some pace off of the ball and use placement.
 Force your opponent to generate all the pace off of their shots.
 This can help you draw more errors out of your opponent if you can place the ball well.

 One of the best tactics you can use against power hitters is to keep them from hitting the ball in their strike zone.
 The strike zone is where your opponent would naturally swing the racquet and come into contact with the ball.

 Never hit the ball with little spin so it lands a couple of feet behind the service line.
 If your opponent is able to step in to hit his or her shots, they will be in their comfort zone.

 Using spin is a big help against power players.
 Try slicing the ball to keep it low.
 This forces your opponent to have to hit upward on the ball, and makes it tougher to take a big swing.
 Lots of topspin also makes it tough for your opponent to take big swings at the ball if you hit it deep enough in the court.